Updated: September 11, 2020

 But prepare to sell those shares once your child reaches Grade 7, five years before he enters college.
 If it’s a bear market, then wait and sell your shares during the next market rally.

-Afterwards, you can reinvest the money in a moderate or low-risk investment.
+Afterward, you can reinvest the money in a moderate or low-risk investment.
 Doing so minimizes your exposure to market volatility, and provides more security to your child’s educational fund.

 4. You found a better investment.